RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

   - Images should be added in `/docs/.vitepress/public/images/{section}/` and icons in `/docs/.vitepress/public/icons`.
   - Images and icons should have relevant file names to their content and be named in snake_case.
 Icons should also be prefixed by `logo_`.
   - Images are not allowed directly in `/images/`, `/images/blender/` and `/images/udk/`, only the subdirectories of those folders.
   - Image references in markdown should [have a good alt text](https://supercooldesign.co.uk/blog/how-to-write-good-alt-text).
 They can also have [a title](https://www.markdownguide.org/basic-syntax/#images-1) with a comment or small joke.
+Images of icons don't need to have an alt text.
+  - Images should have a line break (`---` with one white line above) between each other if no other text is between the images.
 - [Create an issue](https://github.com/rocketleaguemapmaking/RL-docs/issues/new/choose) for small contributions (such as fixing typos or broken links).

 # Development and local testing